matomo-org/developer-documentation/docs/5.x/writing-a-record-builder.md

 Log aggregation queries are expensive (especially with segmentation) and Matomo wants to be able to run as few of them as possible at a time.
-A `RecordBuilder` is meant to encapsulate the smallest amount of archiving logic possible, allowing Matomo can run just what it needs to.
+A `RecordBuilder` is meant to encapsulate the smallest amount of archiving logic possible, allowing Matomo to run just what it needs to.

 Many times this will either be running a single log aggregation query to generate a single `DataTable` or running a single log aggregation query to generate multiple numeric metrics.
 Sometimes it will mean running multiple log aggregation queries